seichi/paas-coding-interview/README.md

   * It should implement a workflow in sync command with the following steps:
     * Get a parameter with application_name
     * Activate Datadog downtime
-    * Trigger ArgoCD app sync (The applicaiton is ready to be deployed, just need to trigger the sync)
+    * Trigger ArgoCD app sync (The application is ready to be deployed, just need to trigger the sync)
     * Remove Datadog downtime
 * Create a pull request to share your work with us